polystat/py2eo/README.md

   copy.< > @
 ```

+### 7.3 Assert
+Will be done as a python-to-python pass, which basically substitutes `assert` to `raise AssertionException`

+### 7.4 Pass
+Does nothing

+### 7.5 Del
+Is an operator to delete attributes of objects dynamically.
+Not supported therefore.

 ### 7.6 Return
 See [the section on function definition](https://github.com/polystat/py2eo#86-function-definition)

+### 7.7 Yield
+Is a part of coroutines.
+No plans to support the coroutines now.

 ### 7.8 Raise
 See [the section on exceptions](https://github.com/polystat/py2eo#84-try)